lucasnell/digestion_evolution/reports/01-xl_to_dfs.md

 # Number of individuals
 N <- morph_df$id %>% unique %>% length

-# Measures with no position (i.e., NA in pos column instead of prox, med, or dist)
+# Measures with no position (i.e., NA in pos column instead of prox, mid, or dist)
 no_pos <- morph_df %>%
     filter(is.na(dist)) %>%
     group_by(measure) %>%